[UPCOMING WEBINARS] Save on Development Costs and Open Up Your IBM i via APIs. REGISTER NOW

 Web Portal vs Website: What Is the Difference?

-While you may be asking, “What is a portal website?” the definition of a web portal goes beyond “website.”
+While you may be asking, “What is a portal website?”
+The definition of a web portal goes beyond “website.”
 Think of a website as a single building.
 It serves a specific purpose, offers certain products or information, and caters to a general audience.
 A web portal, in contrast, is more like a town square.
 It acts as a central hub, bringing together various resources and functionalities under one roof.

 A web portal is a centralized online platform, and here are some of its key differences from a website: